 Johanna, 33, was 17 when doctors told her she had premature ovarian failure (POF).

-The "normal" age for menopause is debatable, but most doctors consider an early menopause to be when a woman's periods stop before she is 45.
+The "normal" age for menopause is debatable, but most doctors consider menopause to be early if a woman's periods stop before she is 45.

 Johanna, a teacher from Clitheroe in Lancashire, had one period when she was 13, "and that was it," she says.

 "I went back to the doctors a few times.
 They said it was normal for things to settle into some sort of pattern.
 I had the mood swings and the hot flushes but I put that down to puberty and being a moody teenager rather than the menopause.
 I started having a series of blood tests at 16 and, when I was 17, I was diagnosed.

 "I had two great aunts and neither of them were able to have children, so I wondered whether it might be the same thing."

 The causes of POF are described as primary or secondary.